 From 2002 to 2006 he was InfoWorld's lead analyst, author of the weekly Strategic Developer column, and blogger-in-chief.
 During his InfoWorld tenure he also pioneered the medium now known as screencasting and produced an audio show, Interviews with Innovators.

 From 2007 to 2014 Udell worked for Microsoft as a writer, interviewer, speaker, and experimental software developer.
-He created the Elm City calendar network, a service based on open standards that runs in the Windows Azure cloud, and worked on Thali, a P2P technology that enables people to control their online identities and share their data securely.
+He created the Elm City calendar network and worked on Thali, a P2P technology that enables people to control their online identities and share their data securely.